colindean/talks/eight_easy_steps/eight_easy_steps.md

 # How to hate women when you're supposed to be a feminist

+1. You will be paralyzed by the fear of misspeaking when you do not have the capacity to do so.
+2. You will tell a manager that a woman is going to leave when she finds out that she is paid less than a man with less experience who started a year later.
+3. You will get bad advice on how to interact with someone and spend months rebuilding the trust you initially had.

 --

 # How to play all biased when you're really a hypocrite